mobvoi/ticdesign/README.md

 # Contribution

-[Pull Request][ticdesign-pr] is welcome if you are interesting in share your code to contribute the open source community.
+[Pull Request][ticdesign-pr] is welcome if you are interested in sharing your code to contribute to the open source community.

 ## Contribute Code

 Please send pull request to `dev` branch. we will merge your code after review.
-When we finished testing, a new version of library will be released from `dev` to `master`, and deploy to repository center.
+When we finished testing, a new version of library will be released from `dev` to `master`, and deployed to repository center.

-If you have new widget want's to add to TicDesign, please:
+If you have new widgets you want to add to TicDesign, please:

 1. Add your widget code to `ticwear.design.widget` package.
-2. Add your resources relative to the widget to files like `*_widget.xml`.
+2. Add your resources related to the widget in files like `*_widget.xml`.
 3. Add doc for your new widget.
-(Read following section for how to do this)
+(Read following section on how to do this)

 ## Contribute Doc

-Document for TicDesign, is published by [Website][ticdesign-site], hosting on [GitHub Pages][gh-pages], and writing by Markdown.
-But currentlly we only have a Chinese language version of site.
-We will let it support other language later.
-Or if you are familiar with Chinese, you are very welcome to translate it to Other language.
+Documentation for TicDesign, is published by [Website][ticdesign-site], hosted on [GitHub Pages][gh-pages], and written in Markdown.
+But currentlly we only have a Chinese version of the site.
+We will add support of other languages later.
+Or if you are familiar with Chinese, you are very welcome to translate it into other languages.

-To modify or add doc, you need to checkout `gh-pages` branch, and read the [README.en.md][gh-pages-readme] for details.
+To modify or add doc, you need to check out `gh-pages` branch, and read the [README.en.md][gh-pages-readme] for details.

 # License